holochain/holochain/docs/specs/src/hwp_4_formal.md

 ### Graph Transformation

 While source chain entries and actions contain all the information needed to construct a graphing DHT, the data must be restructured from a linear local chain under single authority and location, to a graph across many nodes (where a node is an address or hash, optionally with content) with many authorities taking responsibility for redundantly storing content and metadata for the entire range of nodes.
-In this section we focus only on the graph transformations.
-The next section will focus on the transformation of authoritative sources for data.
+In this section we focus only on the transformation from source chain to DHT.
+The next section will focus on the election of authoritative sources for data.

 The linking/graphing aspects must be constructed from the state changes committed to source chains.

 The process from an agent's action to changed DHT state is as follows:

 1. An action produces a **source chain record** detailing the nature of the action, including the context in which it was taken (author and current source chain state).
-2. The source chain record is transformed to **DHT transformations (operations)**, each of which has a **basis hash** that it applies to.
+2. The source chain record is transformed to **DHT operations**, each of which has a **basis hash** that it applies to.
-3. The author sends these transformations to the respective neighborhoods of their basis hashes, where peers who have assumed authority for the basis hashes **integrate** them into an updated state for the data at those basis hashes.
+3. The author sends these DHT operations to the respective neighborhoods of their basis hashes, where peers who have assumed authority for the basis hashes **integrate** them into an updated state for the data at those basis hashes.

-The following table shows how each action (which gets stored on the author's source chain as a record) yields multiple DHT transforms.
-Remember a transform corresponds with a way that the DHT state needs to be transformed.
+The following table shows how each action (which gets stored on the author's source chain as a record) is transformed into multiple DHT operations.
+Remember an operation corresponds with a way that the DHT state needs to be manipulated.

-For viable eventual consistency in a gossipped DHT, all actions must be idempotent (where a second application of a transform will not result in a changed state) and additive/monotonic:
+For viable eventual consistency in a gossipped DHT, all actions must be idempotent (where a second application of an operation will not result in a changed state) and additive/monotonic:

 * The deletion of an entry creation header and its corresponding entry doesn't actually delete the entry; it _marks_ the header as deleted.
 At the entry basis hash, the delete header becomes part of a CRDT-style "tombstone set", and a set difference is taken between the entry creation headers $H_c$ and entry deletion headers $H_d$ that reference at the entry's basis hash to determine which creation headers are still 'live' ($H_{c_l} = H_c - H_d$).
 Eventually the entry itself is considered deleted when $H_c - H_d = \varnothing$.
 * The removal of a link adds the removal header to a tombstone set at the link's base address in a similar fashion, subtracting the link removal headers from the link creation headers they reference to determine the set of live links.
 * Updating an entry creation header and its corresponding entry doesn't change the content in place; it adds a link to the original header and entry pointing to their replacements.
 One entry creation action may validly have many updates, which may or may not be seen by the application's logic as a conflict in need of resolution.

-Each action results in sending the transforms to specific DHT basis hashes, instructing the agents claiming authority for a range of address space covering those basis hashes, to validate and store their respective portion of the state changes.
+The transformation of an action is followed by sending the operation to specific DHT basis hashes, instructing the agents claiming authority for a range of address space covering those basis hashes, to validate and store (integrate) the operations into their respective portions of the DHT store.
 Because the DHT is a **graph** database, what is added is either a node or an edge.
 A node is a basis hash in the DHT, while an edge is part of the addressable content or metadata stored at a node.

 Here is a legend of labels and symbols used in the diagrams: